Skip to content

 • Leaving out short words, e.g. articles or propositions that give meaning to words

-• Reading very slowly or with little or no comprehension
+• Reading very slowly or with little to no comprehension

 • Having difficulty with syntax and sequencing words